Joerit/aoc22/README.md

-on second thought, lets try and grok elixir forst, before hopping off to 27 new languages
+on second thought, lets try and grok elixir first, before hopping off to 27 new languages